Firestorm108/High-Voltage-Power-Supply/README.md

-# 100kV-Power-Supply
+# High-Voltage-Power-Supply
-A power supply that outputs around 100,000 volts!
+A power supply that outputs around 500,000 volts!
 Utilizes a voltage multiplier + flyback transformer as the input.